semgrep/semgrep-docs/docs/semgrep-cloud-platform/bitbucket-pr-comments.md

 </Tabs>
 -->

-If you are using a cloud-hosted BitBucket plan to run Semgrep, no extra changes are needed to receive PR comments.
+If you are using a cloud-hosted Bitbucket plan to run Semgrep, no extra changes are needed to receive PR comments.

 ### Receive comments in your VPN or on-premise SCM